lsst-ts/ts_salobj/doc/revision_history.rst

 * Update CscCommander to support custom commands and to run commands in the background.
 * Add new speed tests for issuing commands, reading small and large topics, and writing small and large topics.
+  Results of the speed tests are uploaded to SQuaSH by Jenkins.
+* Add new function `assert_black_formatted` to simplify making sure code remains formatted with ``black``, and a unit test that calls the function.
+* Increased the shutdown delay in `Controller` from 0.5 seconds to 1 second, in order to give `Remote`\ s a bit more time to read final SAL/DDS messages.
+  This may require tweaking timeouts in unit tests that wait for a controller to quit.

 Other changes: